USGS-CMG/stglib/README.md

 ## SonTek IQ

 Currently this module supports reading the `.mat` file exported from the SonTek IQ software into an xarray Dataset.

-## WET labs ECO NTUSB
+## WET labs ECO sensors

+### NTUSB

+Currently this module supports reading the text file saved from the terminal program used to interface with the instrument into an xarray `Dataset` using `stglib.eco.read_ntu()`

+### PAR

-Currently this module supports reading the text file saved from the terminal program used to interface with the instrument into an xarray Dataset.
+Currently this module supports reading the text file saved from the terminal program used to interface with the instrument into an xarray `Dataset` using `stglib.eco.read_par()`

 ## Onset HOBO